O. Provision and contingent liabilities

 Generally, control is transferred upon shipment of goods to the customer or when the goods is made available to the customer, provided transfer of title to the customer occurs and the Company has not retained any significant risks of ownership or future obligations with respect to the goods shipped.

-Consideration is generally due upon satisfaction of performance obligations and a receivable is recognised when it becomes unconditional.
+Consideration is generally due upon satisfaction of performance obligations and a receivable is recognized when it becomes unconditional.

 In case of discounts, rebates, credits, price incentives or similar terms, consideration are determined based on its most likely amount, which is assessed at each reporting period.